-(make sure to substitute 'C:\newdir\' for the name of the directory where you unzipped the distribution file).
-This will add the DIP image toolbox and low-level DIP lib interface to the beginning of the path, initialize DIP lib and set the default directory where DIP image will look for images.
+(make sure to substitute 'C:\dip\' for the name of the directory where you unzipped the distribution file).
+This will add the DIP image toolbox and low-level DIP lib interface to the beginning of the path, initialize DIP lib and set the default directory where DIP lib and look for images.